Comparisons

 CloudSploit and CloudQuery offer solutions for managing cloud security and infrastructure, but they cater to different needs.
 CloudSploit is a great choice for teams focused on out-of-the-box security scanning and compliance monitoring, while CloudQuery provides more flexibility and extensibility for broader use cases such as cloud asset inventory, cost management, and infrastructure audits.
 Ultimately, the choice between the two will depend on whether your focus is primarily on security or on building custom solutions for managing cloud data at scale.

 Ready to get started with CloudQuery?
-You can download and use CloudQuery and follow along with our quick start guide, or explore CloudQuery Cloud for a more scalable solution.
+You can try out CloudQuery locally with our quick start guide or explore the CloudQuery Platform (currently in beta) for a more scalable solution.

 Want help getting started?
 Join the CloudQuery community to connect with other users and experts, or message our team directly here if you have any questions.